Ffyud/mijn-website-jekyll/_posts/2022-01-21-run-a-python-script-on-github.md

 - Create a folder with the name *.github*.
 - Inside that folder, create a folder with the name *workflows*.
-- Create a YAML file inside workflows with a name like *run-python.yml*.
+- Create a yaml file inside workflows with a name like *run-python.yml*.

 ```
   <repo>/.github/workflows/run-python.yml